Special Offer

 What are the benefits of using functional programming methods instead of object-oriented programming?
 Can you provide an example?

-Any applicant with JavaScript experience has used one of these styles and therefore should be able to offer some thoughts on the pros and cons of each.
-This question assists you in measuring the depth of the applicant’s experience with JavaScript.
-What to look for:
+Any applicant with JavaScript experience has used one of these styles and can offer some thoughts on the pros and cons of each.
+This question helps you measure the depth of the applicant’s experience with JavaScript.
+It helps gauge whether they understand the trade-offs between functional and object-oriented approaches and can apply the appropriate methodology in real-world scenarios.

-• An ability to articulate advantages and disadvantages of either method
+• Ability to articulate the advantages and disadvantages of either method

 • Mention of the issues that result from shared resources

-• An understanding of how functional programming simplifies applications
+• Understanding of how functional programming simplifies applications and improves maintainability

 Example: